yizheng1709/Pokemon-Fan-Club/README.md

 Then,

+    rails db:migrate
+    # this will set up the database tables
+    rails db:seed
-    rails db:seed #this will load all of the Pokemon's data.
+    #this will load all of the data for the movies and Pokémon.
 This might take a few minutes as there is a lot of data.

 Finally go to http://localhost:3000/.